-XI.
-Leaves and Absences
+X. Leaves and Absences

-The University's policies with respect to leaves and absences are set forth in the Office of Academic Affairs Policies and Procedures Handbook http://oaa.osu.edu/handbook.html and Office of Human Resources Policies and Procedures website https://hr.osu.edu.
+The University's policies with respect to leaves and absences are set forth in the Office of Academic Affairs Policies and Procedures Handbook and Office of Human Resources Policies and Forms website.
 The information provided below supplements these policies.